davidbram/davidbram/README.md

 ## Hi there 👋 I'm David

 Welcome to my little corner of GitHub!
-I'm a Software Developer who loves tinkering with Python, Distributed Systems, Backend Development,and Data Engineering.
+I'm a Software Developer passionate about Python, Distributed Systems, Backend Development,and Data Engineering.
 I spend my time building scalable systems, optimizing performance, and diving into AI/ML when I get the chance.

 ### ⚡ Technologies I Work With